phenopackets/phenopacket-schema/docs/variant.rst

 The ``variant`` element itself is an optional element of a ``Phenopacket``  or ``Biosample``.
 If it is present, the Phenopacket standard has the following requirements.

-*n.b.* phase information for alleles are not represented in this model
+*n.b.* phase information for alleles are not represented in this model.

 **Data model**